Running YouTube ads is one way to ensure your target audience finds the videos you worked hard to script, storyboard, shoot, and edit.

 For in-display, you'll need to include a title and short description, which is entered on two separate lines.
 Note: Titles are limited to 25 characters, and the description lines are limited to 35 characters each.

 In-stream ads provide you with the option to overlap a display URL on top of the video.
 You should use a vanity URL that directs to another final URL to make it more memorable.

-10 Tips for Optimizing Your AdWords for Video Ads
+11 Tips for Optimizing Your Video Ads

-1) Define your metrics and goals.
+1. Define your metrics and goals.

-The view rate should signal if the creative and message are interesting or entertaining enough for people to watch the ad.
+The view rate could signal if the creative and message are interesting or entertaining enough for people to watch the ad.
 By increasing your view-through rate (VTR), you will lower your cost per view.